gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPFileStatus.md

 NOTE: If you have the Azure Information Protection unified labeling client, there are other differences from the Azure Information Protection client:

-- This cmdlets returns label information from your own tenant only and the *LabelingSiteId* parameter is not displayed in the output.
+- This cmdlet returns label information from your own tenant only and the *LabelingSiteId* parameter is not displayed in the output.

 - The *Owner* and *RMSIssuedTime* parameters are not supported and are not displayed in the output.

+- SharePoint Server paths are not supported.

 - The *LabelingMethod* parameter displays the values of **Privileged** or **Standard** instead of **Manual** or **Automatic**: